-I am excited to be serving my third term as Evanston's 4th Ward Alderman.
-I have enjoyed working in our community, with the City's staff and with the other local goverment leaders the past 8 years and I am looking forward to contributing further to the positive growth of the Evanston community!
+I am honored to be serving my third term as Evanston's 4th Ward Alderman.
+I have enjoyed working in our community, with the City's staff and with the other local government leaders and I am looking forward to contributing further to the positive growth of the Evanston community.

 Visiting the City's website, you will find a vast array of information and resources.
-Included on the website are links to live streaming and video recordings of City Council meetings, agendas, drafts of proposals, copies of the Lakefront Masterplan, and much more.
-You can also sign up for a variety of City E-mail alerts, including crime reports, press releases and public safety announcements.
+Included on the website are links to live streaming and video recordings of City Council meetings, prior budgets and working drafts, drafts of proposals, and much more.
+You can also sign up for a variety of City E-mail alerts and text alerts, including street cleaning notifications, press releases and public safety announcements.

 You can reach me by E-mail at : firstname.lastname@example.org and by telephone at : (847) 859-9410

 Visit the link below to sign on as a Facebook supporter!